 Guidelines for Google My Business Descriptions

 Published content should highlight what makes your business unique.
-You can use this field to provide useful information on services and products offered.
+You can use this field to provide useful information on the services and products offered.
 You can also describe the mission and history of your business.

 You should be upfront and honest about the information provided, focusing on content that is relevant and useful to your customers to understand your business.